This post may contain affiliate links. Purchases made through affiliate links may provide a commission for me – at no extra cost to you.

-My website is a self hosted WordPress website hosted through Siteground*.
+My website is self-hosted WordPress.
 My theme is Mediavine’s Trellis.

-Mediavine also controls the ‘subscribe’ boxes you’ll see popping up on my website, I used these so that I can send my readers weekly update emails.
+Mediavine also controls the ‘subscribe’ boxes you’ll see popping up on my website.
+I use these so that I can send my readers weekly update emails.

 If you’re not already getting our emails, sign up here: Emma Cruises.

-I was reluctant to work with a travel agency for many years because I used to use lots of different agencies and didn’t really see any benefit of one agency above the other.
-I think I’ve tried most of the major agencies in the UK.
+I was reluctant to work with a travel agency for many years.
+I used to use lots of different agencies over the years and didn’t really see any benefit of one agency above the other.
+I think I’ve tried most of the major cruise agencies in the UK.

-I love having Emma there to talk to the cruise lines for me, she’s always sorting out any problems that I have and Travel Counsellors have a really cool app where I can pay on my phone.
+I love having Emma there to talk to the cruise lines for me – she’s always there to sort out any problems that I have.
+Travel Counsellors also have a really cool App where I can pay for my cruise fare on my phone.
+That really suits me.

-2020 and 2021 were very tricky for travel agencies but now this is one of my favourite parts of my business.
+2020 and 2021 were very tricky years for travel agencies.
+This has now become one of my favourite parts of my business.
 Talking to people when they’ve come back from a great cruise that we’ve booked, is amazing.

 I am a member of multiple affiliate programs and you’ll often see on my website links that say (affiliate link) beside them.

-Affiliate links are links where I receive a commission if a person buys through the link, the commission comes from the company, not from the customer, so they don’t cost any more for a person to use.
+Affiliate links are links where I receive a commission if a person buys through the link.
+The commission comes from the company -not from the customer – so links don’t cost any more for a customer to use.

-An example of this is the map that I have in the background of my YouTube videos.
-The company that creates these maps has an affiliate program where anybody can make a commission on the sales made.
+A great example of this is the map that I have in the background of my YouTube videos.
+The company that makes these maps has an affiliate program so anybody can make a commission on the sales made through their link.

 You’ll find affiliate links in quite a few of my posts.
 If I am linking to a company I’ll usually see if they have an affiliate program set up, if they don’t, I’ll often work with the company to create one.

-Amazon and one of the biggest affiliate programs and I have an influencer storefront here, this is basically a collection of my recommended products: Emma Cruises Storefront.
+Amazon have one of the biggest affiliate programs and I have an “influencer storefront” here, this is basically a collection of my recommended products: Emma Cruises Storefront.